Experienced Counsel For Surgical Accident Victims In Pittsburgh

 - Birth accidents from mismanagement of C-section delivery

 - Untreated complications of surgery (hemorrhage, blood clots)

 - Unnecessary surgery stemming from misdiagnosis

 We Review Hundreds Of Surgical Mistake Cases Every Year

-While investigating a case, we secure complete copies of the patient's medical records, pertinent X-rays and photographs taken during surgery.
-We scrutinize operative reports describing the patient's surgery, together with subsequent notes describing intraoperative complications, to discover whether surgical error has produced or contributed to our client’s injury.
+While investigating a case, we secure complete copies of the patient’s medical records, pertinent X-rays and photographs taken during surgery.
+We scrutinize operative reports describing the patient’s surgery, together with subsequent notes describing intraoperative complications, to discover whether surgical error has produced or contributed to our client’s injury.
 Tour Pittsburgh medical malpractice lawyers stand ready to review your case, discover what happened and tell you whether surgical negligence contributed to your family’s tragedy.
 Please contact our Pittsburgh office to arrange a free consultation by calling 412-281-4200.